EvoEsports/EvoSC-sharp-documentation/docs/development/modules/coding-guidelines.md

 The module framework and core already does a lot of things for you, and the chances are that you don't have to re-create a common function.
 For example, there are dedicated services and helpers for editing [Match Settings](/development/modules/advanced/matchsettings) or building [formatted chat messages](/development/modules/advanced/text-formatting).
 Another example could be showing [Manialinks](/development/modules/manialinks/introduction) to newly connected players is as simple as sending a persistent Manialink.
 Even sending [chat messages](/development/modules/advanced/server-chat-message) are simplified.

 Have a look around in the documentation and available classes to see what is possible!

+## Events
+It is recommended to fire events for actions or events that occur within a module, so that depending modules have a way to communicate.

+## Identifiers
+When creating names for things such as events, permissions or anything that require some kind of "identifier" that are used to reference the certain object or action.
+It is recommended to avoid using string literals.

+Most of these functions have support for [Enum Identifier](/development/modules/utility/enum-identifier), so use this instead as much as possible.
+This is much more maintainable and less prone for error.